jessewolcott/jessewolcott.github.io/Semaglutide-Experiment.md

 I started here: [Wikipedia](https://en.wikipedia.org/wiki/Protein_quality).

 The lead driver of my decision is [Protein Efficiency Ratio](https://en.wikipedia.org/wiki/Protein_efficiency_ratio).
 While trying to maximize the density of protein per calorie, this is really the first stop.
 In this metric, we see that Egg, Whey and Beef are the most "worth it" in this metric.
-We can dig a little deeper to figure out which direction I should go.
+We can dig a little deeper to figure out which direction I should go, but I'm fairly convinced.

 #### Nutritional Value